blinktrade/BlinkTradeJS/README.md

 ```

-**NOTE** The `Data.InputAddress` is the address that you have to deposit, **DO NOT DEPOSIT** on `Data.Destination` address.
+**NOTE** The `Data.InputAddress` is the address that you have to deposit. **DO NOT DEPOSIT** on `Data.Destination` address.

 ### Requesting Withdraws

-To request withdraws, you need to pass a "data" information, whichs represents the information to your withdraw,
+To request withdraws, you need to pass a "data" information, which represents the information to your withdraw,
-it's related to bank accounts, numbers, or a bitcoin address, these informations are dynamically and different by each broker.
+it's related to bank accounts, numbers, or a bitcoin address.
+This information is dynamically and different for every broker.

 ```js